i-ashish-07/Library_Management_Project/README.md

 ---
 <img width="1587" height="828" alt="Screenshot 2025-10-11 203647" src="https://github.com/user-attachments/assets/0a31a9a5-9010-447b-90d3-c7d0650785b2" />

-To connect all the tables and establish proper relationships, I used JOIN functions and formed foreign keys among tables as shown in the schema above.
+To connect all the tables and establish proper relationships, I have formed foreign keys among tables as shown in the schema above.

 ```
 --foreign key